codehsbooks/apjava/Classes-And-Object-Oriented-Programming/introduction-to-classes-and-objects.md

 # Introduction to Classes and Objects

-Classes and Objects are utilized in Java as part of the Object Oriented Programming model.
+Classes and Objects are utilized in Java as part of the object-oriented programming model.
 This model focuses on objects and the data and actions associated with the objects.

 ## Objects